liferay/liferay-docs/develop/tutorials/articles/device-api/00-using-the-device-recognition-api-intro.markdown

 ![EE Only Feature](../../images/ee-feature-web.png)

-As you know, Internet traffic has risen exponentially over the past decade and this trend shows no sign of stopping.
-In addition, the bulk of internet traffic now comes from mobile devices.
+As you know, Internet traffic has risen exponentially over the past decade, and this trend shows no sign of stopping.
+In addition, the bulk of Internet traffic now comes from mobile devices.
 The mobile boom presents new obstacles and challenges for content management.
 How will content adapt to different devices with different capabilities?
-How can your grandma's gnarly tablet and your cousin's awesome new smartphone request the same information from your portal?
+How can your grandma's gnarly tablet and your cousin's awesome new smart phone request the same information from your portal?

 The Device API detects the capabilities of any device making a request to your portal.
 It can also determine what mobile device or operating system was used to